Learn About LIHEAP in Tennessee

 While residents cannot apply for LIHEAP online in TN, they can download program applications online and complete them at home.
 These applications can be mailed into the agencies or brought to the appointments to submit in person to program representatives.

-To learn more about the application process and the documents that may be requested by representatives, review our informative online guide.
+To learn more about the application process, review our informative online guide.

 After an applicant has completed the TN LIHEAP application form and turned in all documentation, a program representative will determine eligibility and the benefits he or she can receive.
 These benefits are distributed directly to the utility provider.
 The amount of benefits provided is determined based on the household size, the need of the applicant and the amount of program funds still available.